 Native plants are the core of any habitat garden because local wildlife relies on native plants for survival.

 A plant is native if it has grown naturally in a particular region, ecosystem, or habitat without human introduction.
 Such plants have formed symbiotic relationships with native wildlife over thousands of years, and therefore offer the most sustainable habitat for the planet.

 Native plants help the environment the most when planted in places that match their growing requirements.
 They will thrive in the soils, moisture, and weather of your region.
 That means less wasteful supplemental watering and fewer pest problems that require toxic chemicals.
 Native plants also assist in managing rainwater runoff and maintaining healthy soil as their root systems are deep and keep soil from being compacted.
 Natives also help the planet by removing excess carbon from the air and storing it in their leaves and root systems.

 Native plant gardens that incorporate blooming plants in all seasons are proven to increase pollinator abundance and diversity.
 Many also support songbird species.
 Each of these garden plots provides a “pit stop” habitat in areas broken up by our human presence.

 When we create wildlife habitat gardens in each of our backyards it works.
-Research shows that wildlife habitat gardens can support 50% more wildlife than surrounding conventional landscapes.
+Research shows that wildlife habitat gardens help boost biodiversity.
 Wildlife can appear within days or even moments after food, water, cover, and places to raise their young are introduced to the space.
 For many species, native plants can provide a food source, cover, and places to raise young.